GilbertWalker-DE/Reddit-API-Data-Pipeline/README.md

 ## Overview

-This project demonstrates a complete data pipeline for extracting, transforming, and loading data from Reddit using the Reddit API.
+This project demonstrates a complete end-to-end data pipeline for extracting, transforming, and loading data from Reddit using the Reddit API.
-The dataset is stored in AWS Redshift and visualized in Power BI to analyze Reddit activity trends and insights.
+The dataset is stored in AWS Redshift and visualized in Power BI to analyze Reddit activity trends and engagement insights.

-> **Note:** This project was inspired by [ABZ-Aaron’s Reddit API Pipeline tutorial](https://github.com/ABZ-Aaron/reddit-api-pipeline/tree/master/instructions).
+> **Note:** This was my **first data engineering project**.
-> I followed the tutorial to build the pipeline while applying my own understanding and modifications where applicable.
+> I followed [ABZ-Aaron’s Reddit API Pipeline tutorial](https://github.com/ABZ-Aaron/reddit-api-pipeline/tree/master/instructions) as a learning guide, implementing the walkthrough code and adapting it to deepen my understanding of ETL pipelines, AWS services, and data visualization.
+> This was also my **first experience using Power BI**, where I successfully built and connected my own dashboard.

 ---